sl-design-system/components/.changeset/poor-buckets-lie.md

 '@sl-design-system/max': patch
 ---

-Improve toggle button and group tokens
+- Improve toggle button and group tokens
+- Add a `check-solid` icon for use in the `toggle-button` component